nate-c-foster/scada2-doc/docs/intro/scada2.md

 This is a new major version of the American Water Ignition HMI SCADA framework.
 In line with the semantic versioning principles, this release has breaking changes and is not backwards compatible with version 1.x.
-While this version is intended for new projects, some features can be incorporated into version 1.x on a case-by-case basis.
+While this version is intended for new projects, some features can be incorporated into version 1.x projects on a case-by-case basis.

 ## Highlights